thesheragency/hammondrealty/replit.md

 ## 301 Redirects Setup

 For 301 redirect management, this boilerplate uses the free [Redirection](https://wordpress.org/plugins/redirection/) plugin by John Godley (5M+ installs).
-It has a built-in REST API - no additional setup required.

 ### Installation Steps

 1. Install **Redirection** plugin from WordPress Plugin Directory
-2. Go to WordPress Admin → Tools → Redirection to configure
+2. Copy `wordpress-plugins/headless-redirects-api.php` to your WordPress `wp-content/mu-plugins/` folder
+   - Create the `mu-plugins` folder if it doesn't exist
+   - The mu-plugin auto-activates once uploaded
+3. Test the endpoint: `GET https://yoursite.com/wp-json/headless/v1/redirects`
-3. Run sync in the boilerplate to fetch redirects
+4. Run sync in the boilerplate to fetch redirects

+**Note**: The mu-plugin is required because Redirection's built-in REST API uses WordPress session authentication, which doesn't work for headless external access.
+The mu-plugin provides a Basic Auth compatible endpoint.

 ### Creating Redirects